 The answer is simple: push yourself until you can take no more, and then take a step back.
 There you go - welcome to your sweet spot!

-This one goes out to the fellow team members: if you haven’t already, you will face an unrealistic deadline at some point in the future.
+This one goes out to all fellow team members: if you haven’t already, you will face an unrealistic deadline at some point in the future.
 This necessary evil of project management is usually caused by someone’s inability to determine how much time is required for a task to be completed - that someone can either be you or your project manager.

 But, deadlines are bad...
 Aren’t they?